cxw441/Linux-Cheat-Sheet/README.md

 (A) Browsing and navigating directories

-List files and directories in the current directory: [ls] command
+List files and directories in the current directory: [ls] list command

-Prints the path name to the present working directory: [pwd] command
+Prints the path name to the present working directory: [pwd] print working directory command

 Change the current directory: